 The Queen Charlotte Track (in the Marlborough Sounds) is located at the top of the South Island of New Zealand.
 It is unique for its stunning coastal views, historical landmarks and wonderful variety of native bush and wildlife.
 This walk is as much about a walking holiday as it is an environmental, cultural and lifestyle experience.

-Our trip provides you with a unique opportunity to sample all of the aspects mentioned above, in comfort and with a great group of people.
+Our trip provides you with a unique opportunity to sample the Marlborough Sounds in all its glory, up close and personal and in comfort with a great group of people.

 You will have a chance to see dolphins and witness the endangered South Island Saddleback and South Island Robin in their natural habitat.
-Live it up at Furneaux Lodge, Punga Cove Resort and Peppers Portage.
+Live it up at Furneaux Lodge, Punga Cove Resort and The Portage.
 Take in the breathtaking views as you climb the ridges and travel down to the shorelines of the many coves and inlets.
-Enjoy some of the beautiful bays, coves and inlets by sea kayak, and (arguably) the best part of all – you don’t have to carry your pack.
+Explore stunning, secluded bays, coves and inlets by sea kayak, and (arguably) the best part of all – you don’t have to carry your pack.
 We can provide you with a light daypack and your luggage will be transported by water transport each day.

 Approximate walking time is 5 – 6 hours.

-Your trip begins with personalised eco-tour with our guides on board a Cougar Line catamaran.
-During the morning your guide will share their knowledge of the sea birds and marine mammals as you travel to Motuara Island in the outer-Queen Charlotte Sound.
-Here you may have the opportunity to see the rare South Island Saddleback and South Island Robin who have been re-colonised on to this island sanctuary.
+Begin your journey on board a Cougar Line catamaran, enjoying a eco-tour with our guides who will share their knowledge of the sea birds and marine mammals as you travel to Motuara Island in the outer-Queen Charlotte Sound.
+Here you may get the opportunity to see the rare South Island Saddleback and South Island Robin, who have been re-colonised on this island sanctuary.

-From Motuara Island you will cross the Sound to be dropped off at Ship Cove where you will begin your walk on the Queen Charlotte Track.
-Ship Cove is one of the most historic areas in the Sounds as it was one of James Cook’s most popular destinations on his many world travels.
-The area is surrounded by bountiful virgin bush and the walk to the top of the ridge provides spectacular views.
+From Motuara Island you will cross the Sound to be dropped off at Ship Cove/Meretoto, where you will begin your walk on the Queen Charlotte Track.
+Ship Cove is one of the most historic areas in the Sounds as it was Capt James Cook’s preferred base during his exploration of Aotearoa.

 After a leisurely breakfast at Furneaux Lodge you may like to take a walk up to the waterfall and see the magnificent stands of virgin native bush.
-Re join the track as it winds its way around the coastline to the other side of Endeavour Inlet.
-Prolific birdsong dominate the day as you walk through some regenerating and virgin native bush.
+Re-join the track as it winds its way around the coastline to the other side of Endeavour Inlet.
+It is easy to imagine that you are walking through a prehistoric forest as you make your way through stunning virgin native bush, accompanied by haunting birdsong.

 Approximate walking time is 8 hours.

-Today you walk from Punga Cove to the Peppers Portage along the ridge between Kenepuru and Queen Charlotte Sound.
-Spectacular views dominate the day as you negotiate the very undulating ridge between the two sounds.
+Today you walk from Punga Cove to the The Portage along the ridge between Kenepuru and Queen Charlotte Sound.
+This section of the track is unashamedly about the view as you negotiate the very undulating ridge between the two sounds.

 This section is considered the most difficult on the track and clients do need to have a good level of fitness to enjoy this walk.

-There is the option to take water transport from Punga Cove to Peppers Portage for those who require a rest!
+There is the option to take water transport from Punga Cove to The Portage for those who require a rest!

-Upon your arrival at the Peppers Portage , you can rest and relax in the spa and enjoy the view overlooking the Keneperu Sound.
+Upon your arrival at the The Portage , you can enjoy the view overlooking the Keneperu Sound.

-You will be staying in twin share Hillside suites, and dinner will be served in the restaurant with a glass of wine.
+You will be staying in twin share Korimako suites, and dinner will be served in the restaurant with a glass of wine.

-Today you can sleep in, rest, relax and enjoy the leisure activities around the Peppers Portage.
+Today you can sleep in, rest, relax and enjoy the leisure activities around the Portage Resort Hotel.
 If you feel like a little more activity you may like to go sea kayaking for the day with your guide.

-Join this intimate paddling experience in the Kenepuru Sound, the smallest of the three sounds.
+This intimate paddling experience takes place in the Kenepuru Sound, the smallest of the three sounds.
 As you paddle from the Portage Bay you may visit a mussel farm, paddle past a shipwreck from a bygone era, or experience a chance encounter with dolphins.
 You will have time to stop on a tranquil beach where you can enjoy a leisurely lunch, go for a swim or a short bush walk, before paddling back to the Portage bay foreshore.

 No experience is necessary to enjoy this trip and your guide will ensure that you have a fun, safe sea kayaking experience.